 In addition to D&O’s, the section also assists (national and international) insurance companies in claims for damages that are often sizable, where we coordinate the defence of the directors or provide advice on the D&O insurance as monitoring counsel.

 In the section, our multidisciplinary know-how and expertise are combined in one team.
 This enables us to act quickly and effectively.

 The section is led by Daan Baas, a lawyer in the Liability, Damage and Insurance section.
 He is often involved in complex cross-border disputes.
-Lawyers Wim Weterings and Lieke Verlinden are also part of the same section, which is the largest damage section in the Netherlands.
+Lawyers Wim Weterings, Elline Diedering and Lieke Verlinden are also part of the same section, which is the largest damage section in the Netherlands.
 Rogier Faase, a corporate lawyer and bankruptcy trustee, advises and litigates on matters related to bankruptcy.
-Eva Nass, a corporate lawyer, specializes in accounting law.
 Corporate lawyer Rob van Houts has knowledge of liability from a financial law perspective.
 From a notarial perspective, Deline Kruitbosch advises on liability when forming and restructuring companies and with regard to tensions between the company's stakeholders.
 Tom van Malssen, healthcare lawyer, is responsible for providing administrative advice regarding the healthcare sector.
 Tom is also a cassation lawyer and litigates, if necessary, before the Supreme Court.